 The talent speaking with us have said IMPACT has been behind on making quarterly merchandise payments to them for varying periods, and this new policy is seen as a way to calm the locker room down to prevent further legal action.
 Some of the sources stated they are supposed to be paid a specific percentage for merchandise sales each quarter, but haven’t received any money as it is stipulated in their contracts, noting that some others are owed money for close to a year.
 Multiple explanations for the missing payments were reportedly given to them, including management citing things like personnel changes and other sales data issues as the cause for the late payments.

 While each person had a different account of their situation, the general feeling expressed was that they are not happy and “fed up” with how things have played out.
 It was pointed out by one source that checks were eventually sent out due to talent being upset at the situation, but the checks they did receive were extremely low.
 A few people were sent checks worth a few dollars, with some other names being owed thousands of dollars from sales.
-It should be noted that some talent said it’s unclear what exactly they are owed (if anything, due to lack of sales figures), but enough time has passed where something should have been paid out if they are owed money.
+It should be noted that some talent said it’s unclear what exactly they are owed (if anything, due to lack of, or missing sales figures), but enough time has passed where something should have been paid out if they are owed money.

 Wrestlezone has also learned that the performers do maintain the right to conduct an audit on IMPACT’s records regarding payment of those royalties, but it’s unclear if IMPACT management has responded to any requests for a talent audit, or why the information has not been reviewed yet.
 In addition to Fightful citing a non-disparagement clause in some of those contracts, it was also noted that Killer Kross has been using a lawyer when dealing with the company due to a belief that they are in breach of his contract.